xbobekf/oxygenium/README.md

-Alephium
+Oxygenium
 =========
 [![codecov][codecov-badge]][codecov-link]
 [![Discord][discord-badge]][discord-link]

-This repository contains the reference implementation of Alephium, a sharded blockchain that makes programmable money scalable and secure.
-For more information, please visit the [wiki](https://wiki.alephium.org/).
+This repository contains the reference implementation of Oxygenium, a sharded blockchain that makes programmable money scalable and secure.
+For more information, please visit the [wiki](https://wiki.oxygenium.org/).

 ## Overview

 The protocol's innovations extend battle-tested ideas from [Bitcoin](https://bitcoin.org/bitcoin.pdf) and [Ethereum](https://ethereum.org/en/whitepaper/):

-* BlockFlow algorithm based on UTXO model enables sharding and scalability for today (code + [algorithm paper](https://github.com/alephium/research/blob/master/alephium.pdf))
+* BlockFlow algorithm based on UTXO model enables sharding and scalability for today (code + [algorithm paper](https://github.com/oxygenium/research/blob/master/oxygenium.pdf))
   * The first sharding algorithm that supports `single-step cross-shard transactions`, offering the same user experience as single chain
   * Simple and elegant `PoW based sharding`, does not rely on beacon chain
 * `Stateful UTXO model` combines the advantages of both eUTXO model and account model (see code, wiki to come)